dmbarbour/wikilon/docs/AboutABC.md

 To handle this, we may encode large sequences of base16 in a specific alaphabet `bdfghjkmnpqstxyz` in large structures.
 This alphabet is `a-z` minus vowels `aeiou` and common ABC data plumbing `vrwlc`, and is intended to make our binaries opaque but visually and heuristically recognizable.

-        "bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+        "gbgdgfggghgkgjgmgngpfbhdhfhghhhjhkhmhnhphqhshthxhyhzjbjdjfjgjhfb
-         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         gbgdgfggghgkgjgmgngpfbhdhfhghhhjhkhmhnhphqhshthxhyhzjbjdjfjgjhfb
-         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         gbgdgfggghgkgjgmgngpfbhdhfhghhhjhkhmhnhphqhshthxhyhzjbjdjfjgjhfb
-         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         gbgdgfggghgkgjgmgngpfbhdhfhghhhjhkhmhnhphqhshthxhyhzjbjdjfjgjhfb
         ~

 A specialized compression pass will recognize runs of these characters and rewrite to use a short header and a bytecount.
-It might also be specialized to recognize block-encoded binaries of exactly 64 characters per line in embedded texts.
+It might also be specialized to recognize block-encoded binaries of exactly 64 characters (32 bytes) per line in embedded texts.
 Here is the encoding I'm using internally for larger definitions in Wikilon, which may become a de-facto standard:

         0xF8 (size) (bytes)
             (size in 0..127): 4..512 bytes (multiples of 4)